Pus and Boil Stories: good news!

 If anybody tells you that natural therapies do not work and that the Interclinical Hair Tissue Mineral Analysis is a waste of time and money, think twice!

 "So here they are Gary!
 Much better!
-Mostly scars now some still active, if you can see to the left was a very long one that just oozed so much stuff!!!
-It’s there and still let’s out a bit, but so much better.
+Mostly scars now some still active, if you can see to the left was a very long one that just oozed so much stuff!
+It’s still there and still lets out a bit, but so much better.
 He can actually wear shirts again without worrying about them bleeding through."

 Here is what his back looked like prior to the Hair Tissue Mineral Analysis and intervention, that began in September 2017, that included helping his body safely remove aluminium from his body: